solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 </table>

-In general we can see a good correlation between what each description expresses and the colors it has associated.
+In general, we can see a good correlation between what each description expresses and the colors it has associated.

 There are several instances where the adjective is quite vague,